Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 ## 5/24/2023
 CW: Worked with Jonathan in-class to create the board on processing -- got the sketch on processing sucessfully.
-HW: Worked on trying to move the tokens based on what Jonathan made; added tokens to green home base. info
+HW: Worked on trying to move the tokens based on what Jonathan made; added tokens to green home base.

+## 5/25/2023
+CW: Worked on adding tokens to each spawn (picked up from where Jonathan left off).
+Worked on token movement logic, got horizontal movement working.
+Added checkTouching() method! info